watterott/RPi-Display/README.md

     SCK      GPIO11 (SCK)

-### Optional Switch or LDR (Light-Dependent-Resistor)
+### What is the optional switch or LDR?

-There are pads for an optional tactile switch or LDR sensor on the PCB with a connection to **GPIO22** of the Raspberry Pi.
+There are pads for an optional tactile switch or LDR sensor (Light-Dependent-Resistor) on the PCB with a connection to **GPIO22** of the Raspberry Pi.
 * **Switch**
   * GPIO22 = 0 -> switch pressed
   * GPIO22 = 1 -> switch not pressed